kmlawson/skills-in-transnational-history/seminars.md

 ## Managing Your Time During the Semester

-You should expect to spend about 20-25 hours each week in preparation for this seminar module (40 credits), with the remaining third of your weekly study time dedicated to your core module (20 credits).
+You should expect to spend about 20-25 hours each week in preparation for this seminar module (40 credits out of your 60 credits for the semester), with the remaining third of your weekly study time dedicated to your core module (20 credits).
 I strongly suggest you set aside regular time every week, across at least three days of the week, that is especially allocated to this module in order to balance out the time you dedicate to it throughout the semester.
 Readings for the module will rarely involve more than half the time and you should never consider your preparation done for the week when the readings are complete.
 The majority of your time should be spent on your projects.
 You don't need extensive notes on the readings, focus less on the particulars of specific historical projects we may read about but instead on the methodologies, weaknesses and strengths regarding them, and bigger connections that connect to other readings and themes we have been discussing.

 After you finish the readings for the week, use the remaining time you have set aside for source *research*, *experimentation*, *play*, and data *exploration*.
 This should eventually, but not immediately, be directed towards the broader end of becoming more familiar with the technologies introduced in the module, and most of all, helping you towards the development of the projects for your two assessments.
 Bring your ideas, as they develop, into the module discussion and share them with your fellow students as well.
 I cannot stress enough that this time is important.
 You will quickly find that, even when you have a firm project idea in mind, the sources settled, and a goal in sight, the majority of time in project development will go towards cleaning or preparing data, tinkering with software, googling obscure errors, watching YouTube tutorials or diving into bulletin boards about specific features or tasks you wish to perform, and, alas, it is *very common* to discover that a project is ultimately not viable with the original approach or data, and a switch in direction is needed. *A critical ingredient for success is, therefore: to allow time for productive failure and new beginnings.*